jakobzhao/geog371/resources/gearup.md

 #### Terminal for Mac OSX

-Terminal (Terminal.app) is the terminal emulator included in the macOS operating system by Apple.[1]
-Terminal originated in NeXTSTEP and OPENSTEP, the predecessor operating systems of macOS.[2]
+Terminal (Terminal.app) is the terminal emulator included in the macOS operating system by Apple.
+Terminal originated in NeXTSTEP and OPENSTEP, the predecessor operating systems of macOS.

-As a terminal emulator, the application provides text-based access to the operating system, in contrast to the mostly graphical nature of the user experience of macOS, by providing a command line interface to the operating system when used in conjunction with a Unix shell, such as bash (the default shell in Mac OS X Jaguar and later[3]).[4]
-The user can choose other shells available with macOS, such as the Korn shell, tcsh, and zsh.[4][3]
+As a terminal emulator, the application provides text-based access to the operating system, in contrast to the mostly graphical nature of the user experience of macOS, by providing a command line interface to the operating system when used in conjunction with a Unix shell, such as bash (the default shell in Mac OS X Jaguar and later).
+The user can choose other shells available with macOS, such as the Korn shell, tcsh, and zsh.

 The preferences dialog for Terminal.app in OS X 10.8 (Mountain Lion) and later offers choices for values of the TERM environment variable.
 Available options are ansi, dtterm, nsterm, rxvt, vt52, vt100, vt102, xterm, xterm-16color and xterm-256color, which differ from the OS X 10.5 (Leopard) choices by dropping the xterm-color and adding xterm-16color and xterm-256color.
-These settings do not alter the operation of Terminal, and the xterm settings do not match the behavior of xterm.[5]
+These settings do not alter the operation of Terminal, and the xterm settings do not match the behavior of xterm.

 The Terminal app is in the Utilities folder in Applications.
 To open it, either open your Applications folder, then open Utilities and double-click on Terminal, or press Command - spacebar to launch Spotlight and type "Terminal," then double-click the search result.